-If you are not an oreo fan you can use a different kind of vegan sandwich cookie to make this cake.
+If you are not an Oreo fan you can use a different kind of vegan sandwich cookie to make this cake.

-- It’s like a giant oreo cookie.
+- It’s like a giant Oreo cookie.
 It really is.
 It tastes like it and looks like it too!

 - Mega-chocolatey.
-It’s two layers of decadently delicious chocolate cake with chocolate oreos baked into it and a frosting of chocolate buttercream.
+It’s two layers of decadently delicious chocolate cake with chocolate Oreos baked into it and a frosting of chocolate buttercream.
 It’s a chocolate lovers dream.

 - It’s super easy!
 No really, it is.
 No fancy ingredients in this, it’s stuff you’ve likely already got in your pantry.

 - It’s decadent as all heck!
 Seriously, you don’t even want to know the nutritional info for this cake.
 When doing the calculations here I suddenly understood why so many baking bloggers omit this info!
-But you know it’s going to be just soooo good!
+But you know it’s going to be just soooo good.

-- Vegan Chocolate Peanut Butter Oreo Pie
+- Easy Vegan Chocolate Cake

-- Vegan Oreo Cupcakes
+Vegan Oreo Cake